hansonkd/FlaskBootstrapSecurity/readme.md

 =========================
 http://flask.pocoo.org/

 This project is meant to be helpful for those who want to quickly jump into a new flask project.
-Social Media Accounts, UserAccounts, Caching, Mail, User Registration, Roles, Python Script Commands, and Twitter Bootstrap are already configured.
+UserAccounts, Caching, Mail, User Registration, Roles, Python Script Commands, and Twitter Bootstrap are already configured.

-The Flask Boilerplate Project consists of many projects merged into one to provide the most comprehensive boilerplate for your flask project.
-It is set up to quickly connect to Google Apps to start sending emails and is fully configurable.
+The Flask Boilerplate Project consists of many projects merged into one to provide the most flexible boilerplate for your flask project.

 Installation
 ------------